 Travel insurance is designed to protect you from those unexpected occurrences that could impact you, either before or during your trip.
-Travel insurance can cover a range of unforeseen expenses, including insolvency of an airline or accommodation provider, medical expenses, lost luggage, delays or cancellations.
+Travel insurance can offer cover for a range of unforeseen events, including insolvency of an airline or accommodation provider, medical expenses, lost luggage, delays or cancellations.

 We use a single insurer for travel insurance.